 All staff are encouraged and supported to undergo continuing emergency care training on regular basis and participation in professional and scientific fora locally and overseas to enhance knowledge and maintain high standards of clinical practice to the benefit of residents and clients.

-Faculty at the department of Paediatrics and Child Health are well qualified and offer dedicated inpatient and outpatient services at Aga Khan University Hospital in Nairobi.
-Faculty currently number 15 in total with areas of specialisation that include, critical care and emergency medicine, endocrinology and metabolic disorders, neonatology, neurology, hematoncology, respiratory medicine, gastroenterology, nutrition and infectious diseases.
+Faculty at the Department of Paediatrics and Child Health are well qualified and offer dedicated inpatient and outpatient services at Aga Khan University Hospital in Nairobi.
+Our faculty have specialised in the following areas; critical care and emergency medicine, endocrinology and metabolic disorders, neonatology, neurology, hematoncology, respiratory medicine, gastroenterology, nutrition and infectious diseases.

 Over and above clinical and teaching responsibilities, many engage in research with publications on topics such as leukemia in children, HIV and epilepsy, neonatal growth parameters as well as drug therapy for children in Africa.